dchest/captcha/README.md

 An image representation is a PNG-encoded image with the solution printed on it in such a way that makes it hard for computers to solve it using OCR.

-An audio representation is a WAVE-encoded (8 kHz unsigned 8-bit) sound with the spoken solution (currently in English).
+An audio representation is a WAVE-encoded (8 kHz unsigned 8-bit) sound with the spoken solution (currently in English and Russian).
 To make it hard for computers to solve audio captcha, the voice that pronounces numbers has random speed and pitch, and there is a randomly generated background noise mixed into the sound.